department-of-veterans-affairs/va.gov-team/teams/vsa/engineering/qa/ptems-qa-use-cases.md

 # Use Cases

 PTEMS VA.gov Application Teams need to provide Use Cases to PTEMS-QA for test-cases development.
-Read about Use Cases in general, and follow the relevant best practices.
+Read here about Use Cases in general, and follow the relevant best practices.

+Although required only as Platform Staging Review approaches, documented Use Cases _should_ be in place at the _start_ of Build phase.
+This _central_ repository of basic requirements will help guide implementation work, by ensuring a common understanding of needs & expectations across all team-members.

 ## Who should read this?

 - All Product-Team members:
-  - **Product Managers** to plan & coordinate Use-Cases development work.
+  - **Product Managers** &mdash; plan & coordinate Use-Cases development work.
-  - **Designers** to flesh out the Cases' general User journey, and develop supporting Design reference(s).
+  - **Designer** &mdash; flesh out the Cases' general User journey, and develop supporting Design reference(s).
-  - **Front-End Engineers** to assist Designer [as needed] in fleshing out any UI-behavior/-flow differences between Cases.
+  - **Front-End Engineer** &mdash; assist Desinger in identifying specific UI-behavior/-flow differences between Cases.
-  - IF any Cases require authentication, **Back-End Engineers** to specify Staging test-accounts and develop supporting Staging-API mock-data.
+  - **Back-End Engineers** &mdash; indentify Staging test-accounts for the Cases, and develop matching Staging-API mock-data.

 ## Use Cases are NOT Test Cases